How it all began

 In order to get a more detailed picture of the most important employees of the “Home for Hope” Foundation, here is a personal introduction.

-After graduating from Künzelsau University with a bachelor’s degree in Social Management, Carolin, who comes from near Aalen, oriented herself to the north: In Osnabrück she is currently completing her Master’s in Management in Non-profit Organisations.
+After graduating from Künzelsau University with a bachelor’s degree in Social Management, Carolin, who comes from near Aalen, oriented herself to the north: In Osnabrück she recently completed her Master’s in Management in Non-profit Organisations.
 Her motivation for the project: “To directly change things in our world in a positive way and, as a multiplier, to inspire others to commit themselves to good deeds”.

 Coming from Nuremberg, Larissa moved to Passau in 2013 for her Bachelor’s degree in International Cultural and Business Studies at University of Passau.
-After graduating successfully, she currently lives in Munich and works for GIZ.
-In October she will start her Master in Intercultural Communication in Munich.
+After graduating successfully, she currently lives in Munich and works as a project manager in the German development cooperation.
 Her motivation for the project: “The responsibility for and the meaningfulness of the project make me happy every day”.

 Project lead on site